Travel and mileage make up a significant tax deduction for landlords. Keep detailed records using software like Landlord Studio.

-Tip: You can use the Landlord Studio app to easily keep an accurate and up to date mileage log.
+Tip: You can use the Landlord Studio's in-built GPS mileage tracker to easily keep an accurate and up to date mileage log.

 If you choose the actual expense deduction, you don’t need to maintain or record your mileage.
 Instead, keep copies of relevant receipts and documentation.

 The travel expense must be incurred within the tax year for which you’re making the claim.

 Your accounting software should have a built-in mileage tracking tool.
 Landlord Studio for exmple, has an automatic GPS mileage tracker that will save you time and simplify the process of tracking your travel and mileage expenses.
 Claim the maximum allowable deduction at tax time.

 What’s more is that at the end of the tax year, you can instantly generate a mileage report to calculate your overall deduction for the year.
 This report can be generated on any device whenever you need it and all data is securely stored in the cloud for posterity.

 If you choose to track your actual expenses or have other travel expenses such as airfares Landlord Studio can be used to easily record and categorize these and reports run at the end of the year.